aws-samples/amazon-dynamodb-labs/content/hands-on-labs/explore-cli/read-item-collection.en.md

 **Exercise**

-Read the documentation for limit and write two queries:
+Read the documentation for --max-items and write two queries:

 * return only the first reply to a thread
 * return only the most recent reply for a thread